imjasonh/spelling-bee/README.md

 62 different words are only found once in all the puzzles.

-Nearly all of these are 3-point answers using all the letters in the puzzle.
+Nearly all of these are three-point answers using all the letters in the puzzle.
-Exceptions come from puzzles without enough answers to be valid, or answers like `chintz` where the only longer answer is `chintzy` which is a 3-point answer.
+Exceptions come from puzzles without enough answers to be valid, or answers like `chintz` where the only longer answer is `chintzy` which is a three-point answer.

 ```
 1 backward